K-JC/The_Barn/README.md

 ## Manual Testing
 * Through development of the project in GitPod.
 All buttons take me to the correct place, all font awesome links take me to the correct social media sites.
 Booking form works correctly and the chosen fields for the edit booking page work correctly.
 On the live deployed site on Heroku the website works as expected.

+## Python Testing
+For testing I had to comment out my database code and use the database code provided when creating my project.
+Once tests were completed I commented out this code and made sure my own code was not commented out.

 # Technologys Used
 ## Frameworks, Libraries, Programs & Applications Used
 * Django